Josh Gad, Katie Couric and More Mourn Ed Asner: ‘He Was a Legend’

 When news broke Sunday that Ed Asner died at 91, Hollywood took to social media to pay tribute to the legendary actor, activist and philanthropist.

 The former president of the Screen Actors Guild, Asner is best known for playing Lou Grant in “The Mary Tyler Moore Show” and its spinoff series “Lou Grant.”
-He also voiced the lead, Carl Fredricksen, in Pixar’s Oscar-winning tear-jerker “Up.”
+He also voiced the lead, Carl Fredricksen, in Pixar’s Oscar-winning tear-jerker “Up,” and played Santa Claus in “Elf” alongside Will Ferrell.

-As one of the few TV actors to portray the same character in both a comedy and a drama, Asner is the most awarded male performer in Emmy history with seven wins — five of them for playing Lou Grant.

-Asner was a series regular on “Thunder Alley,” “Studio 60 on the Sunset Strip” and “The Bronx Zoo,” and he earned Emmys for his performances on the miniseries “Roots” and “Rich Man, Poor Man.”
-Later in his life, Asner appeared in “Elf” alongside Will Ferrell and guest starred in “Cobra Kai.”
+“There have been few actors of Ed Asner’s prominence who risked their status to fight for social causes the way Ed did,” said SAG-AFTRA President Gabrielle Carteris in a statement.
+“He fought passionately for his fellow actors, both before, during and after his SAG presidency.
+But his concern did not stop with performers.
+He fought for victims of poverty, violence, war, and legal and social injustice, both in the United States and around the globe.”

 On social media, celebrities honored Asner’s work as an actor and philanthropist, as well as his activism as a labor leader.